SamiaTouileb/NArabizi/README.md

 The extentions to the treebank are added in the *.conllu* files, split into pre-defined train, dev, and test sets (as inherited from the original NArabizi treebank).

-The sentiment and topic annotations are presented as one sentence per line, following the format "*conllu_ID annotation*".
+The sentiment and topic annotations are presented as one sentence per line, following the format "*conllu_ID \t annotation*".

 # Cite